cssinjs/jss/docs/react-jss.md

 You can use [function values](https://github.com/cssinjs/jss/blob/master/docs/json-api.md#function-values), function rules and observables out of the box.
 Function values and function rules will receive a props object once the component receives new props or mounts for the first time.

-There are 2 caveats:
+Caveats:

-1. Static properties are rendered first, so function values will have higher source order specificity.
+Static properties being rendered first so that function values will have higher source order specificity.
-1. They have a [number of limitations](https://github.com/cssinjs/jss/issues/682) regarding the syntax, since they don't run through all plugins right now.

 ```javascript
 import React from 'react'